How do the Vegas Golden Knights compare with expansion teams from baseball?

 Though there weren't many bright spots along the way, by 1967 the beginnings of their 1969 World Series team started to come into view.
 Their starting lineup featured five players who would start on the 1969 team, and pitchers Tom Seaver and Jerry Koosman made their Major League debuts.

 In 1969, the Mets won 100 games in their first winning season as a franchise.
 Seaver claimed his first Cy Young Award with a 2.21 ERA over 273 1/3 innings, Koosman made his second All-Star team and outfielder Cleon Jones made his first All-Star team and hit .340 on the season.

 Even with all that, they trailed the Cubs by 10 games in mid-August.
 From there, they won 38 of their last 49 games to reach 100 wins and win the NL East by eight games.
 The Amazin' Mets were born and continued their success in the postseason, winning seven of their eight games on the way to a World Series victory.

 Marlins: Reached World Series in their 5th season

-After entering the league in 1993, the Marlins used their first few seasons to add young players like Charles Johnson, Livan Hernandez, Luis Castillo and Edgar Renteria in the hopes of growing a postseason-caliber core.
+After entering the league in 1993, the Marlins used their first few seasons to add young players like Charles Johnson, Livan Hernandez,

 Perhaps sensing that young core was coming together for the 1996 season, the Marlins made a big splash in free agency.
 They added former All-Stars in pitcher Kevin Brown and outfielder Devon White as well as pitcher Al Leiter.